-Use your logo to build brand and customer recognition, perhaps a photo to whet their appetite along with a title line describing the product or event you are promoting.
-Minimal detail like the type of promotion, where and when it’s happening, and a call to action “call now” along with your website address.
-Just remember the easier it is to read the more people will read it and respond to it.
+Use your logo to build brand and customer recognition, perhaps a photo to whet their appetite, along with a title line describing the product or event you are promoting.
+Use minimal details, like the type of event you are promoting, where and when it’s happening, and a call to action like “Call Now,” along with your website address.
+Remember, the easier it is to read, the more people respond to it.